Boreal

 It was not quite ready when my appeal to the Supreme Court of Canada was dismissed, not on its merit, but because, in the words of The Right Honourable Chief Justice Brian Dickson, it was “not a question of national interest.”

-A few days after The Right Honourable Chief Justice Brian Dickson said those discouraging words and invited me to leave his courtroom I received word that someone wanted to offer me a job.
+A few days after The Right Honourable Chief Justice Brian Dickson said those discouraging words and invited me to leave his courtroom, I received word that someone wanted to offer me a job.

 André’s small Montréal-based computer consulting firm had won an impressive contract to provide user support to the Canadian International Development Agency (CIDA), and he was looking for someone to manage the young people he would be sending to Ottawa.
 I took the job.

-Sharing a drink at a bar during one of his visit to Ottawa I told André that I had inadvertently found out who he bribed at CIDA and at the then Department of Supply and Services to obtain the contract.
+Sharing a drink at a bar during one of his visits to Ottawa I told André that I had inadvertently found out who he bribed at CIDA and at the then Department of Supply and Services to obtain the contract.
 He was candid about it.

 We parted on good terms; after all, he had saved my marriage and possibly my life when he offered me a job.

-The Boreal Shell was now ready for prime time.
+The Boreal Shell was now ready for prime time:

 I started my own consulting firm, Boreal Consulting and used the shell to get clients.
 My first client was the Department of Indian and Northern Affairs Canada (INAC).